 And in this memory, he sees someone other than Eugeo, a young blond girl.
 Her name is Alice.
 And it is a name that must never be forgotten...

 Literally equally bad as the other seasons and movie.

-Should have noticed that before, since the creator wrote the movie while he was writing this arc, and the movie is also terrible.
+Should have realized this before watching, since the creator wrote the movie after writing this arc, and the movie is also terrible.